 AMY GOODMAN: Jim Risen, do you think that the other news organizations are hanging The Intercept out to dry?
 Do you feel you’re getting enough support from other news organizations?

 JAMES RISEN: Well, you know, to me, that doesn’t matter.
 Frankly, I don’t care what other people say about me or about The Intercept.
 I think we’re just going to keep trying to do our jobs, and I think we should let our work speak for itself.
 And I think that’s what I’m going to try to do.
 And in the future, people can try to match our stories.

 AMY GOODMAN: Let’s end with the words of drone whistleblower and former Air Force intelligence analyst Daniel Hale himself, speaking in the 2016 documentary National Bird, directed by Sonia Kennebeck.

-AMY GOODMAN: Again, that was Daniel Hale.
-This was from 2016, before what happened yesterday.
-The former U.S. intelligence analyst arrested Thursday and charged with violating the Espionage Act for allegedly leaking documents about the secretive U.S. drone program.
-He was arrested in Nashville and faces up to 50 years in prison.
+AMY GOODMAN: Again, that is Daniel Hale.
+This was from 2016, before what happened yesterday, the former U.S. intelligence analyst arrested Thursday and charged with violating the Espionage Act for allegedly leaking documents about the secretive U.S. drone program.
+He was arrested in Nashville, faces up to 50 years in prison.
 The film came out in 2016.

 This is Democracy Now!
 When we come back, this weekend it’s National Black Mama’s Bail Out Day.
 We’ll go to Atlanta to find the latest.
 Stay with us.

 AMY GOODMAN: The acclaimed Mexican singer Lila Downs, performing here in our Democracy Now! studios a cover of the Manu Chao classic “Clandestino.”
 Visit democracynow.org to her full performance and interview.